Karlld/SQL_Triggers/SQL_Triggers_1.md

 **SQL_Triggers_1**

+The following trigger creates a log of new rows added to a table.

 A new schema with 2 tables is created.

 The first to insert very simple customer information into and the second for the trigger to log those inserts with a timestamp.